Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.5.6.
 Network Access Control List (NACL)

-Network Access Control Lists (NACLs) are a type of security filter (like firewalls) which can filter traffic as it enters or leaves a subnet.
+Network Access Control Lists (NACLs) are a type of security filter (like firewalls) which can filter traffic as it enters or leaves a **subnet**.

 All VPCs have a default NACL, this is associated with all subnets of that VPC by default.
 NACLs are used when traffic enters or leaves a subnet.
 Since they are attached to a subnet and not a resource, they only filter data as it crosses in or out.
-If two EC2 instances in a VPC communicate, the NACL does nothing because it is not involved.
+If two EC2 instances in a subnet communicate, the NACL does nothing because it is not involved.

 NACLs have an inbound and outbound sets of rules.